SRI-CSL/radler/doc/radler_language.rst

 --------------------------------------------

-When resolving an identifier, the first step is the resolution of its ``root_name``, which is match with the closest enclosing scoping region or in last resort to another module name.
+When resolving an identifier, the first step is the resolution of its ``root_name``, which is matched with the closest enclosing scoping region or in the last resort to another module name.
 At that point, the ``root_name`` is replaced by the qualified name of its matching region and the identifier becomes a qualified name.